Leviticus 10 – The Conduct of Priests

 v.
 We also should not forget that Satan himself can deceive with fire.
 In the great tribulation the Antichrist and his associate will be able to make fire come down from heaven on the earth in the sight of men (Revelation 13:13).
 They will use this fire to deceive the undiscerning.

 c.
 Before the LORD: This may have the sense that they dared even to go past the veil into the Holy of Holies, behind the veil to where the ark of the covenant was.
-Perhaps they thought they had accomplished too much during their time of consecration, and were now worthy to go right in.
+Perhaps they thought they had accomplished so much during their time of consecration, and were now worthy to go right in.

 i.
 In Leviticus 16:1-2, the sin of Nadab and Abihu is mentioned again in connection with the high priest entering the Holy of Holies on the Day of Atonement.
-This adds to the idea that one of the sins of Nadab and Abihu was going beyond the Holy Place into the Holy of Holies, which they were not permitted to do.
+This adds to the idea that one of the sins of Nadab and Abihu was going beyond the holy place into the Holy of Holies, which they were not permitted to do.

 2. (2) The judgment of God upon Nadab and Abihu.